foremast/foremast/_docs/infra_assumptions.rst

 ---------

 - Foremast assumes that Spinnaker is already setup.
 Please see the `Spinnaker documentation`_ for assistance
 - Requires connectivity to the Gate component of Spinnaker.
-  - Does not support authentication (yet)
+Foremast does not support authentication on Gate (yet).
-- Assumes AWS EBS packer bakes
+- Assumes AWS EBS is used for Packer bakes in Spinnaker Rosco

 Spinnaker Component Versions